GoogleChrome/web.dev/src/site/content/en/angular/setup-dynamic-server-side-rendering-with-angular/index.md

   - angular-universal
 ---

-_You can find the code samples from this article on GitHub._
+_You can find the code samples from this article [on GitHub](https://github.com/trilonio/angular-universal-tutorial)_

 In this post, you'll learn how to use the [Angular Universal schematics](https://www.github.com/angular/universal) to set up dynamic server-side rendering (SSR).
 SSR can give you more control over your search engine optimization (SEO) and social media previews and get faster [First Meaningful Paints](/first-meaningful-paint).